JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 ![Capture4](https://user-images.githubusercontent.com/32663193/122119407-25d0f700-cdf7-11eb-85af-f30a89e0f5e1.PNG)

-Looking at this grapgh we understand that:
+Looking at this graph we understand that:

 1. people who make around 40-70K a year tend to have a spending score between 40-60
 2. people who make around 15-40K and 70-140K a year tend to have a spending score that is less than 40 or greater that 60